Deaadman/UniversalTweaks/README.md

 #### General Tweaks
 - **Breath Effects Control:** Choose whether to display the character's visible breath effect.
-- **Constant Crosshair Visibility:** Keep the crosshair permanently visible, regardless of the player's actions.
 - **Headache-Free Foods:** Remove the headache debuff caused by consuming porridges and pies.
 - **Improved Revolver Handling:** Allow movement while aiming with the revolver.
 - **Insulated Flasks Duration:** Customise how long the heat lasts inside insulated flasks.
 - **MRE Texture Variant:** Switch between the traditional blue and a new brown texture for MREs.
 - **Noisemaker Adjustments:** Choose how long the fuse lasts or how far the player can throw noisemakers.
-- **Promotional Items Removal:** Opt to remove promotional menu items for WINTERMUTE and expansions from the main menu.
 - **Randomised Item Rotation:** When an item is dropped, make it drop in a random direction.
 - **Respirator Canister Duration:** Determine how long the canisters for respirators last.
 - **Slower Snow Shelter Decay:** Adjust the rate at which snow shelters degrade over time.